Shane Jett

-Shane David Jett (born December 5, 1974) is an American politician from the state of Oklahoma, who is the state senator from Senate District 17, which includes northern Pottawatomie County and eastern Oklahoma County.
-He was a member of the Oklahoma House of Representatives from 2004 to 2010, representing House District 27.
-He also serves as chairman of the U.S. Treasury CDFI Fund Community Development Advisory Board.
+Shane David Jett (born December 5, 1974) is an American and Cherokee politician who has served in the Oklahoma Senate representing the 17th district since 2020 and as the Chair of the Oklahoma Freedom Caucus since 2024.
+He previously served in the Oklahoma House of Representatives from 2004 to 2010, representing the 27th district.

+Born in Shawnee, Oklahoma, Jett attended Oklahoma Baptist University before unsuccessfully running for the Oklahoma House in 2002.
+In 2004, he won a seat in the Oklahoma House, where he served until he retired in 2010 to unsuccessfully run for Oklahoma's 5th congressional district.
+He ran two unsuccessful campaigns for Cherokee Nation Tribal Council in 2015 and 2017, before winning election to the Oklahoma Senate in 2020.
+In 2024, he was announced as the inaugural chair of the Oklahoma Freedom Caucus.

 Early life, education, and family

-Born in Shawnee, Oklahoma, Jett's father was an auto mechanic and Jett worked in his father's shop growing up in Tecumseh, Oklahoma.
+Shane Jett was born in Shawnee, Oklahoma, on December 5, 1974.
+His father was an auto mechanic and Jett worked in his father's shop growing up in Tecumseh, Oklahoma.
 Jett graduated from Oklahoma Baptist University with a BBA majoring in international business and minoring in Spanish.
 Fluent in three languages, Jett spent two years in Belo Horizonte, Brazil, working for Global Options International.

 Jett lives with his wife, Ana Carolina Jett née Gomes (originally of Brazil), in Shawnee, Oklahoma with their three daughters.
 Jett was the CEO of a tribal financial institution focused on economic growth.